liyexn/liyexn.github.io/_pages/about.md

 I am a researcher at the Multi-Agent System Lab, <a href="https://www.bigai.ai/">Beijing Institute for General Artificial Intelligence</a>.
 My research interests include multi-agent systems, reinforcement learning, large language models, and spatio-temporal data mining.

 I received my Ph.D. in Computer Science and Engineering from <a href="https://hkust.edu.hk/">the Hong Kong University of Science and Technology</a> under the supervision of <a href="https://www.polyu.edu.hk/dsai/docdrive/personal/yangqiang.html">Prof. Qiang Yang</a>
 and <a href="http://urban-computing.com/yuzheng">Dr. Yu Zheng</a>.
-My work has been published in top-tier conferences such as ICML, ICLR, ACL, KDD, and CIKM, as well as leading journals including TKDE, Transportation Research Part C.
+My work has been published in top-tier conferences such as ICML, ICLR, ACL, KDD, AAAI, and CIKM, as well as leading journals including TKDE, Transportation Research Part C.

 >  <span style="color: red; font-weight: bold;">**Hiring PhD students jointly supervised with 上海交通大学 北京理工大学 上海科技大学 <br> - An interest in Multi-agent systems & Large language models & Data mining <br> - Strong code ability <br> - Determination to do high-quality research**</span>